Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/AbstractFactory.md

-# **Abstract Factory Design Pattern**
+# **Abstract Factory**

 ## **What ?**

 The Abstract Factory Pattern is a creational design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.
 It promotes loose coupling between client code and the actual implementations, allowing the code to be more flexible and scalable.

-The Abstract Factory pattern works as a **super-factory** that creates other factories.
+The Abstract Factory pattern works as a super-factory that creates other factories.
 Each factory produced by the abstract factory is responsible for creating a family of related objects.
-This pattern is used when a system needs to create multiple families of related objects but doesn’t want to tightly couple the code to specific implementations.

 !!! info "Key Characteristics"
     - Encapsulates the creation logic of families of related objects.
-    - Supports **product families** (like buttons and scrollbars for different OS themes).
+    - Supports product families (like buttons and scrollbars for different OS themes).
-    - Makes the system **open for extension** but closed for modification (Open-Closed Principle).
+    - Makes the system open for extension but closed for modification (Open-Closed Principle).
-    - Clients interact with the **factory interface** instead of the concrete classes.
+    - Clients interact with the factory interface instead of the concrete classes.

-??? info "Class Diagram"
+!!! tip "Class Diagram"

-    Below is a conceptual **UML diagram** of the pattern:

     ```
     AbstractFactory